8891689/VanitySearch/README.md

- -m: Specify maximun number of prefixes found by each kernel call -s seed: Specify a seed for the base key, default is random -ps seed: Specify a seed concatened with a crypto secure random seed -t threadNumber: Specify number of CPU thread, default is number of core
+ -m: Specify maximun number of prefixes found by each kernel call -s seed: Specify a seed for the base key, default is random -ps seed: Specify a seed concatened with a crypto secure random seed -t threadNumber: Specify number of CPU thread, default is 1.
  -nosse: Disable SSE hash function
  -l: List cuda enabled devices
  -check: Check CPU and GPU kernel vs CPU